SamuelSchlesinger/generic-match/README.md

 [![Build Status](https://travis-ci.org/SamuelSchlesinger/generic-match.svg?branch=master)](https://travis-ci.org/SamuelSchlesinger/generic-match)

 ## What?
-An implementation of first-class pattern matches in Haskell.
+An implementation of first-class pattern matches in Haskell, based on [generics-sop](https://hackage.haskell.org/package/generics-sop).

 ## Why?
 Oftentimes, when writing Haskell code, we want to branch on multiple cases of